3C0D/copy-new/README's Linked Content/Development Strategy and Setup.md

+Faire une synthèse des aides plus tard Demandez à 1LLM...

 # 🛠️ Development Strategy and Setup

-This guide explains the development environment setup and best practices for contributing to Writing Tools.
+This guide explains how to set up the development environment and best practices for contributing to writing tools.

+## Tips

+The best way is to use the VSC `Code Runner` extension to run the scripts.
+It's easy and fast.
+And there's a configuration directly integrated into the repository.
+No need to navigate through subfolders, just open the project.
+And run it.
+You can also use `exe Runner` to directly execute the build without having to go into the file's folder and click on it.
+(From VSC explorer)

 ## 🚀 Quick Development Setup

+****

 ### 1. **Environment Setup**